 Sorority and Fraternity Life at Georgia Tech

-Georgia Tech is home to more than 50 fraternities and sororities.
+This year, our fraternity and sorority community celebrates 128 years of history and is now home to 53 chapters!
 Naturally, this can seem a little overwhelming to students when they consider their options in deciding which chapter is right for them.
 The fraternities and sororities at Georgia Tech are grouped under four governing boards, each with their own unique recruitment and membership process.
 The following is a brief overview of each governing board and related recruitment events.

 Collegiate Panhellenic Council

-The Collegiate Panhellenic Council (CPC) is the governing body for nine national sororities: seven National Panhellenic Conference (NPC) sororities, and two national associate member sororities.
+The Collegiate Panhellenic Council (CPC) is the governing body for 10 sororities: eight National Panhellenic Conference (NPC) sororities, and two national associate member sororities.

 The Interfraternity Council (IFC) is the governing board for Tech’s 32 inter/national fraternities.
-IFC hosts rush August 13-18, and registration is required.
+IFC hosts rush August 17-22, and registration is required.
 Interested men can find the online form on the IFC website, www.fraternity.gatech.edu.
-Registration allows interested students to provide biographical, involvement, and legacy information to the fraternities for their use in the rush process.
 Although registration is required, rush is an informal, relaxed period of time when the chapters host events to meet and get to know potential new members for the fraternity.

 Multicultural Greek Council

 The Multicultural Greek Council (MGC) is the governing body for five culturally based and cultural interest fraternities and sororities.
 The chapters of the MGC coordinate and implement their own new member recruitment processes.
-MGC will cohost a Greek Convocation on September 9 at 7 p.m in the Student Center Ballroom.
-Students interested in learning about the MGC fraternities and sororities are also encouraged to attend a barbeque to meet all the members of the MGC chapters and learn about their intake process on August 24.
+MGC will cohost a Greek BBQ on August 25 at 5 p.m. in the Curran Parking Deck area and a MGC Field Day at 11:00 a.m. at the Student Center.
 Information about the Multicultural Greek Council and its chapters can be found at www.mgc-gatech.com.

 National Pan-Hellenic Council

 The National Pan-Hellenic Council (NPHC) is the governing body for seven historically African American fraternities and sororities.
 There are four fraternities and three sororities in NPHC.
 The chapters coordinate and implement their own new member process, which is commonly referred to as “membership intake.”
-NPHC will cohost a Greek Convocation on September 9 at 7p.m. in the Student Center Ballroom.
-Students interested in learning about the NPHC fraternities and sororities are encouraged to come out to the convocation event to meet all the members of the NPHC chapters and learn about their intake process.
+NPHC will cohost a Greek Convocation in early September.
 Information about NPHC and the member chapters can be found at www.nphc.gatech.edu.

 If you or your student has any questions about the councils or their recruitment and membership intake processes, please contact the Office of Greek Affairs at 404.894.2002 or visit us online at www.greek.gatech.edu.